 - a.
 Limits on Testimony.
-When appropriate, the Chair may limit individual witness testimony and limit the number of witnesses speaking for or against a bill.
-The limit will apply equally to both proponents and opponents.. - b.
+The Chairperson may, in consultation with the Vice Chairperson, limit duplicative testimony, limit the number of witnesses appearing on behalf of or in opposition to a bill, and limit the time allotted authors and witnesses testifying on behalf of or in opposition to a bill. - b.
 Author's Presentation.
 No person other than the author may present a bill before the Committee without submitting to the Committee a prior written request explaining the reasons why the author cannot personally present the legislation and receiving appropriate authorization from the Committee. - c.
 Written Testimony.
 The Chairperson may require any author wishing to present written testimony on any bill before the Committee to deliver the testimony in written form to the Committee at least one (1) working day prior to the hearing.